mbetbadal/portfolio/README.md

 ---

 ### Improvements to Git integration documentation<a name="git"></a>
 Reorganized and rewrote Git integration documentation to improve clarity, usability, and comprehensiveness of Default and Deprecated Git integration features.
-Supported assets and services that need to be documented more clearly in the Git integration topics, as requested by a distinguish engineer.
-Focus on clarifying why the user would want to create: an empty project,  default or deprecated git project.
+Supported assets and services that needed to be documented more clearly in the Git integration topics, as requested by a distinguish engineer.
+Focus was on clarifying why the user would want to create an empty project, default, or deprecated git project.

 **Restructure info architecture to split information into two topics**